chloebanksweb/chloebanks.co.uk/content/posts/happy-world-book-day-.md

 6 - _The Eyre Affair_ by Jasper Fforde.
 Brilliant and funny and smart.
 In a genre all of it's own - quirky magical realism without the magic?!
 A must-read for people who love literature and want to laugh.
 Read this if you like: Hmmmm...
 Tom Holt books maybe?
 Or just if you are human.

 7 - _Oh The Places You'll Go_ by Dr. Seuss.
-The master storyteller at his finest, quirkiest and most inspirations.
+The master storyteller at his finest, quirkiest and most inspirational.
 Should be compulsory reading in all schools.
-Read this if you like: _Winnie-the-Pooh_ crossed with _The Cat in the Hat_.
+Read this if you'd like: _Winnie-the-Pooh_ crossed with _The Cat in the Hat_.

 8 - _I See You_ by Claire Mackintosh.
 One of the better reads in the booming psychological thriller genre.
 Clever idea.
 Twisty.
 Read this if you like: _The Girl on the Train_.

 9 - _The Life and Loves of a She Devil_ by Faye Weldon.
 Bitter and brilliant.
 A modern fable.
 Feminist, funny and sharp.
-Read this if you like: Jane Austen on fast-forward.
+Read this if you'd like: Jane Austen writing in the 20th-century while slightly tipsy.

-10 - _The Weight of Glory_
+10 - _The Weight of Glory_ by CS Lewis.
+A collection of his finest essays and sermons.
+The title piece is particularly fine.
+Read this if you like: _Mere Christianity_.

+11 - _Room_ by Emma Donoghue.
+A well-deserved shortlistee for the Booker.
+Clasuterphobic, chilling but somehow hopeful.
+Narrated perfectly by a young child.
+Read this if you like:

 ![](/uploads/2018/03/01/IMG_3334.jpg)